bwack/C64-Saver-bwack/README.md

 If you are looking for gerbers, click the releases tab.
 There you will find a zip file of gerber for each release.

 ## Changelog:
-- addon board 1.11
+- addon board 1.1
-  - attiny85 is 8S2 package and two mm wider than SOIC8
+  - ATtiny85 is a 8S2 package and two mm wider than SOIC8.
+  - Read overvoltage signal on reset pin using ADC.
+Added voltage divider.
+  - Replace MCP1700 with MCP1754.
+Supporting higher Vin_max
 - C64 Saver 2.3 (2018-08-18)
   - Q1 2N7002 pin 1 and 2 rotated
   - Q2 Reversed drain and source